iqra-ai/web-project/README.md

 # web-project
-It is a web desipn for interior designing website by using pure html and css
+It is a web design for interior designing website by using pure html and css